 - Make soft drinks, lollies, snack foods and alcoholic drinks an occasional 'extra'.

-- Most adults should eat no more than one or two 'treats' a day.
+- Most adults should eat no more than one or 2 'treats' a day.
 If you are overweight or inactive, you may need to limit treats to less than one a day.

 - How many standard drinks are you having during the week?